practicusai/docs/docs/technical-tutorial/generative-ai/agentic-ai/build.md

 3.  **Run Agent:** We invoke the agent with the user query.
 4.  **Additional Instruction:** Note that we added the below custom instruction for all tools.
     ```python
-    additional_tool_instructions = "Add Yo! after all of your final responses."
+    additional_instructions = "Add Yo! after all of your final responses."
     ```

 ```python